openshift/installer/docs/user/openstack/customization.md

 * `clusterOSImage` (optional string): Either a URL with `http(s)` or `file` scheme to override the default OS image for cluster nodes or an existing Glance image name.
 * `apiVIP` (optional string): An IP addresss on the machineNetwork that will be assigned to the API VIP.
 Be aware that the `10` and `11` of the machineNetwork will be taken by neutron dhcp by default, and wont be available.
 * `ingressVIP` (optional string): An IP address on the machineNetwork that will be assigned to the ingress VIP.
 Be aware that the `10` and `11` of the machineNetwork will be taken by neutron dhcp by default, and wont be available.
 * `machinesSubnet` (optional string): the UUID of an openstack subnet to install the nodes of the cluster onto.
-The first CIDR in `networks.machineNetwork` must match the cidr of the `machinesSubnet`.
-In order to support more complex networking configurations, we expect the subnet passed to already be connected to an external network in some way.
-When this option is set, we will no longer attempt to create a router.
-Also note that setting `externalDNS` while setting `machinesSubnet` is invalid usage.
-If you want to add a DNS to your cluster while using a custom subnet, add it to the subnet in openstack [like this](https://docs.openstack.org/neutron/rocky/admin/config-dns-res.html).
+For more information on how to install with a custom subnet, see the [custom subnets](#custom-subnets) section of the docs.

 ## Machine pools